Aka Charlie Sheen

-aka Charlie Sheen is a 2025 two-part documentary miniseries that exploring the life of actor Charlie Sheen.
+aka Charlie Sheen is a 2025 two-part documentary miniseries that explores the life of actor Charlie Sheen.
 Episode 1, "Part One", has a runtime of 93 minutes.
 Episode 2, "Part Deux", has a runtime of 88 minutes.

 Summary

 The two-part documentary film explores Sheen's early life and career, then delves into his partying, substance abuse, the people who enabled him, and his time in rehab.
 It concludes with a reflection on public fallout stemming from his celebrity status, natural talent, drug use, and rumors, and how the now infamous 'Tiger Blood' interview affected his family, including his children, ex-wives, friends, and colleagues in the industry, most notably Chuck Lorre and Jon Cryer, who worked with him on the popular television series Two and a Half Men.

 Production

-The documentary series was announced in August 2025, when Netflix ordered a documentary series that explored the life of Two and a Half Men actor Charlie Sheen entitled aka Charlie Sheen, the documentary was being produced by Skydance Media's television production arm Skydance Television with Andrew Renzi serving as the director & producer of the series with his premium documentary production banner Boardwalk Pictures producing the documentery mini-series.
+The documentary series was announced in August 2025, when Netflix ordered a documentary series that explored the life of Two and a Half Men actor Charlie Sheen entitled aka Charlie Sheen, the documentary was being produced by Skydance Media's television production arm Skydance Television with Andrew Renzi serving as the director & producer of the series with his premium documentary production banner Boardwalk Pictures producing the documentary mini-series.
+The film was backed by Toby Emmerich's Fireside Access TV.